Davide Di Pasquale: Career

 Born in Pescara, Di Pasquale started his career on local club Delfino Pescara.
 As a senior, he was loaned to Serie D clubs Giulianova and Campobasso.

 On 29 July 2016, he left Pescara and signed with Serie C club Sambenedettese.
 In February 2019, he extended his contract still 2021.
-Di Pasquale played five Serie C seaons for the club.
+Di Pasquale played five Serie C seasons for the club.

 On 31 August 2021, he moved to Foggia.

+On 18 July 2023, Di Pasquale signed a two-year contract with Arezzo.
+On 1 September 2023, Di Pasquale returned to Pescara on loan with an obligation to buy.

+On 18 July 2024, Di Pasquale joined Crotone on a three-year deal.